 If your spouse is not themselves because they are struggling with mental illness, understand that they are sick.
 Their mind is literally broken.
 Understand that it is hard and discouraging for them.
 Encourage and support them in getting help.
 There are so many options out there that can help all this get better.

-If you are suffering from mental illness, whether it is post-partum depression, depression that is genetic, or depression that is triggered by trauma, you don’t need to suffer silently.
-I know so many people who were hit unexpectedly with post-partum depression, and were helped by the same medication I take.
+If you are suffering from mental illness, whether it is post-partum depression or anxiety, depression that is genetic, or depression that is triggered by trauma, you don’t need to suffer silently.
+I know so many people who were hit unexpectedly with post-partum depression and were helped by the same medication I take.
 So if you are that person, I encourage you to step into the light and seek help.
-And if you have a loved one who is suffering silently, perhaps you can be the one who has the courage to help them come into the light, and to walk by their side as they seek help and healing.
+And if you have a loved one who is suffering silently, perhaps you can be the one who has the courage to help them come into the light and to walk by their side as they seek help and healing.